Sanctions against Iran

 However, please note that a number of persons and entities continue to be subject to freezing.

-By using the using the EU's database on financial sanctions you can check if your costumers are subject to freezing.
+By using the EU's database on financial sanctions you can check if your costumers are subject to freezing.

 A breach of Council Regulation (EU) No 267/2012 as amended may involve criminal liability under the provisions of section 110 c of the Danish Criminal Code.